 Before you get a facelift, it is important to know the common side effects that come with the procedure.
 Patients tend to experience pain, bruising and swelling post-surgery — symptoms that will subside over time at different rates.
+Beyond the common side effects, some patients may experience ear discomfort or facial infection – two facelift concerns that we have outlined below.
 Keep in mind that every individual heals differently, but the healing process will not be overnight.

 Facial swelling will take the most amount of time to fully disappear.
 A facelift disrupts your lymphatic vessels, causing the damaged tissue to hold more fluid.
 Redness and heat in the affected areas are caused by an increase in blood flow and movement of fluid to the area of inflammation.
 When the vessels reconnect and begin to function, proper lymphatic drainage will return and the swelling will go away.

 Before the procedure, talk to your surgeon about possible swelling.
 For some surgeries, swelling can indicate healing or infection.
 The following guidelines regard normal post-op swelling — if you or a loved one is experiencing abnormal lumping or pain, consult your surgeon right away.

 Swelling Recovery Timeline After Facelift

 Swelling after a facelift will be different for everyone, but typically:

 - Most of your swelling, up to 60 percent, will disappear in the first couple of weeks after surgery, but then the wait begins for the remainder to subside.

 - After three months, 80 percent of the swelling will be gone.